Nucleus Vision Partners with India’s Leading Kids wear Chain

-New Delhi: NucleusVision, and Gini & Jony, India’s leading children’s wear retail chain, today announced their partnership to use NucleusVision’s Internet of Things (IoT) and Blockchain (BC) based customer identification platform – NucleusION or ION.
+Mumbai, June 18, 2018: NucleusVision, and Gini & Jony, India’s leading children’s wear retail chain, today announced their partnership to use NucleusVision’s Interne00t of Things (IoT) and Blockchain (BC) based customer identification platform – NucleusION or ION.

 ION allows brick-n-mortar retailers to identify any customer who walks into a store, in real-time, using Nucleus’ proprietary (patent pending) sensor technology.
 ION sensors do not depend on any RFID, WiFi or Bluetooth, or even facial recognition technologies to operate.
 Nucleus empowers retail stores with the intelligence layer of customer data that was till date only limited to online e-commerce experiences.
 For the last few months, Gini & Jony had been running a PoC of the ION at some select outlets and after successful trails, have now made the partnership official.